MichaelCurrin/coding-blog/_posts/2021-02-28-how-to-livestream-on-youtube.md

 2. Install it.
 3. When you launch the software, you'll have to give it permissions.

 I enabled use of mic.
-But denied use of keystrokes across applications (I prefer to be more cautious and secure and opt in only if I need this - maybe to display the keys on the screen as I press them).
+But denied use of keystrokes across applications (I prefer to be more cautious and secure and opt-in only if I need this - maybe to display the keys on the screen as I press them).

 To stream with a service like Youtube, you need to supply a secret key.